anslyansly

 For a practical guide to building your entities.txt, see entities.txt: Why Every Website Needs a Semantic Identity File for AI Agents.
 To understand how entities.txt reduces AI hallucination about your brand, see How entities.txt Reduces AI Hallucination.

 For the technical foundation of making your site visible to AI crawlers in general, see GPTBot, ClaudeBot, PerplexityBot: The Complete AI Crawler Access Guide and The Complete Guide to llms.txt.
+For a comparison of AEO checking tools that audit AI crawler access and technical readiness, see the best AEO checkers guide for 2026.

 On this page